utnet-org/utility-readonly/docs/architecture/how/gas.md

 ### Buying Gas for a Transaction

 A signer pays all the gas required for a transaction upfront.
 However, there is no explicit act of buying gas.
-Instead, the fee is subtracted directly in NEAR tokens from the balance of the signer's account.
+Instead, the fee is subtracted directly in UNC tokens from the balance of the signer's account.
 If we ignore all the details explained further down, the fee is calculated as `gas amount` * `gas price`.